kfachikov/QUIZZZZ/docs/backlog/backlog.md

 - pop-ups and songs

 As a player, I could appreciate if the game I’m playing could have a catchy background song and attractive design aspects, as they would make the game more remarkable and fun to play.

+- using more than one joker per question

+As a player in a multiplayer game, I could use more than one once-per-game ability (joker) per question, as it would make the game more challenging for the other players and give me a solid advantage.

 - swapping the "remove answer" card into something else (e.g. range-provider) for estimation questions